Max Bucholz: War against the Soviet Union

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, the I. Gruppe moved to an airfield at Dub on 18 June 1941.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
-These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.

-On 15 July 1941, Bucholz was appointed Staffelkapitän of 2.
+On 15 July 1941, Buchholz was appointed Staffelkapitän of 2.
 Staffel of JG 3.
 He succeeded Oberleutnant Helmut Meckel who had fallen ill.
 The Staffel was part of I. Gruppe of JG 3 then under the command of Hauptmann Hans von Hahn.

 Western Front

 In September 1941, with the exception of 3.
 Staffel which followed in November, I. Gruppe of JG 3 was transferred from the Eastern Front to Germany for rest and re-supply.
 In November 1941, it was transferred to the northern Netherlands and on 15 January 1942 re-designated II.
 Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing) in Katwijk.
 In consequence, 1.
 Staffel of JG 3 became the 4.
 Staffel of JG 1, 2.
 Staffel of JG 3 became the 5.
 Staffel of JG 1, and 3.
 Staffel of JG 3 became the 6.
 Staffel of JG 1.

-Bucholz claimed last aerial victory during Operation Donnerkeil.
+Buchholz claimed last aerial victory during Operation Donnerkeil.
 The objective of this operation was to give the German battleships Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen fighter protection in the breakout from Brest to Germany.
 The Channel Dash operation (11–13 February 1942) by the Kriegsmarine was codenamed Operation Cerberus by the Germans.
 In support of this, the Luftwaffe, formulated an air superiority plan dubbed Operation Donnerkeil for the protection of the three German capital ships.
-Flying from Haamstede on 12 February, Bucholz was credited with shooting down a Blenheim bomber.
+Flying from Haamstede on 12 February, Buchholz was credited with shooting down a Blenheim bomber.
 In May 1942, II.
-Gruppe was reequipped with the Focke Wulf Fw 190 A series, a radial engine powered fighter aircraft, at Woensdrecht Air Field.
+Gruppe was reequipped with the Focke-Wulf Fw 190 A series, a radial engine powered fighter aircraft, at Woensdrecht Air Field.

 Summary of career

 Aerial victory claims

-According to Obermaier, Bucholz was credited with 28 aerial victories claimed in approximately 170 combat missions.
+According to Obermaier, Buchholz was credited with 28 aerial victories claimed in approximately 170 combat missions.
 This figure includes 18 claims on the Eastern Front and ten over the Western Allies.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and also found records for 28 aerial victory claims, including 18 aerial victories on the Eastern Front and ten on the Western Front.